Glossary

 Testosterone

-The male hormone responsible for the formation of secondary sex characteristics and for supporting the sex drive.
+The most potent male hormone, produced in the testicles, responsible for the formation of secondary sex characteristics and for supporting the sex drive.
 Testosterone is also necessary for spermatogenesis.

 Thyroid conditions